Tracing

 • None — don't count affected customers.

-TIP: If you make changes to the tracing configuration here or in ArcFM, or if you change the region polygon layer used for replica creation, you should recreate all of your replicas to ensure that ArcFM Mobile has current data to perform offline tracing.
+Be aware that if you make changes to the tracing configuration here or in ArcFM, or if you change the region polygon layer used for replica creation, you should recreate all of your replicas to ensure that ArcFM Mobile has current data to perform offline tracing.

 QR Code is a registered trademark of DENSO WAVE INCORPORATED in Japan and other countries.